 |Home » ENVIRONMENT » Introduction|

 The energy sector greatly contributes to climate change and atmospheric pollution.
-In the EU, 80% of the greenhouse gas emissions (GHGs) come from this sector, according to the EEA.
-A proposed European Directive promoting renewable energy sources recognizes their contribution to climate change mitigation through the reduction of GHGs.
+In the EU, 80 per cent of the greenhouse gas emissions (GHGs) come from this sector (European Environment Agency, 2008).
+The 2008 European Directive promoting renewable energy sources recognises their contribution to climate change mitigation through the reduction of GHGs.
 Renewable energies are also much more sustainable than conventional power sources.
 In addition, they can help provide a more secure supply of energy, they can be competitive economically, and they can be both regional and local.
 Wind energy is playing an important role in helping nations reach Kyoto Protocol targets.
-The 97 GW of wind energy capacity installed at the end of 2007 will save 122 million tonnes of CO2 every year (GWEC), helping to combat climate change.
+The 97 GW of wind energy capacity installed at the end of 2007 will save 122 million tonnes of CO2 every year (GWEC, 2008), helping to combat climate change.

 Focusing on the local level, the environmental impacts of wind energy are frequently site specific and thus strongly dependent on the location selected for the wind farm installation.

 Wind energy has a key role to play in combating climate change by reducing CO2 emissions from power generation.
-The emergence of international carbon markets, which were spurred by the flexible mechanisms introduced by the Kyoto Protocol as well as various regional emissions trading schemes such as the EU ETS, and could eventually provide an additional incentive for the development and deployment of renewable energy technologies and specifically wind energy.
-Chapter 3 of this Part V pinpoints the potential of wind energy in reducing CO2 emissions from the power sector, gives an overview of the development of international carbon markets, assesses the impact of CDM and JI on wind energy, and outlines the path towards a post-2012 climate regime.
+The emergence of international carbon markets, which were spurred by the flexible mechanisms introduced by the Kyoto Protocol as well as various regional emissions trading schemes such as the European Union Emissions Trading Scheme (EU ETS), could eventually provide an additional incentive for the development and deployment of renewable energy technologies and specifically wind energy.
+Chapter 3 pinpoints the potential of wind energy in reducing CO2 emissions from the power sector, gives an overview of the development of international carbon markets, assesses the impact of Clean Development Mechanism (CDM) and Joint Implementation (JI) on wind energy, and outlines the path towards a post-2012 climate regime.

 Wind energy, being a clean and renewable energy, is traditionally linked to strong and stable public support.
 Experience in the implementation of wind projects in the EU shows that social acceptance is crucial for the successful development of wind energy.
 Understanding the divergence between strong levels of general support towards wind energy and local effects linked to specific wind developments has been a key challenge for researchers.
-Consequently, social research on wind energy has traditionally focussed on two main purposes: the assessment of the levels of public support to wind energy (by means of opinion polls), and the identification and understanding of the dimensions underlying the social aspects at the local level (by means of case studies) (onshore and offshore).
+Consequently, social research on wind energy has traditionally focussed on two main areas: the assessment of the levels of public support to wind energy (by means of opinion polls) and the identification and understanding of the dimensions underlying the social aspects at the local level (by means of case studies), both onshore and offshore.

-The chapter 5 on the social acceptance of wind energy and wind farms presents the key findings from the most recent research in this regard; and it does so in the light of the latest and most comprehensive formulations to the concept of "social acceptance" of energy innovations.
+Chapter 5, on the social acceptance of wind energy and wind farms, presents the key findings from the most recent research in this regard, in the light of the latest and most comprehensive formulations to the concept of 'social acceptance' of energy innovations.

 The sole responsibility for the content of this webpage lies with the authors.
 It does not necessarily reflect the opinion of the European Communities.
 The European Commission is not responsible for any use that maybe made of the information contained therein.